ecashin/miscutil/README.md

 bkp

-  This is a script I wrote long ago, and it has a race condition, but that really doesn't matter for human users.
+  This is a script I wrote long ago.
+The "-i" option for cp protects against a race condition that human users probably will never hit.
   A common pattern of mine is to use bash history like this,

     bkp ~/.hgrc
     vi !$